-HMRC have announced a major change to the VAT Flat Rate Scheme (FRS), which is expected to affect many businesses using the scheme, when introduced on 1 April 2017.
+HMRC made a major change to the VAT Flat Rate Scheme (FRS), which affected many businesses using the scheme, when introduced on 1 April 2017.

 What is FRS?

 The FRS is a simplification which allows small businesses to account for VAT based on a flat rate percentage of their VAT inclusive income, rather than separately declaring VAT on sales and purchases.
 The flat rate percentages vary between 4% and 14.5%, depending on the type of business and are intended to make an allowance for VAT on costs that the business would otherwise be allowed to claim under the normal rules.

 Prior to the rule change, businesses using the FRS with low costs may have gained a VAT advantage from using the scheme, compared to normal VAT accounting.
 HMRC considered this to be an abuse of the FRS and the changes are intended to tackle this.
 These measures are expected to save the Treasury £195m per year, so clearly HMRC believe that many businesses will be caught by the new rules.